Executive Vice President

 Prior to joining Halstead Property, Richard was the Senior Vice President and Director of Sales for Heron Properties, where he was responsible for the creation of the sales division of one of New York's most prestigious management firms and which quickly grew to 25 sales agents under his direction.
 While at Heron, he also served as a commercial mortgage broker, specializing in underlying mortgages for cooperative buildings.
 In addition, Richard brokered numerous retail and commercial transactions including the leasing of a midtown office building, several garage leases, the sale of income producing properties, as well as art galleries on 57th Street and the Chelsea art districts.
 Before Heron, Richard was the Director of Sales for Hahn & Mann Realty, Inc. and started his career at J.H.
 Taylor Real Estate, two venerable firms.

 In his personal time, Richard is an avid traveler, fitness enthusiast and collector of contemporary and modern art.
 Richard is the past President of the Brevoort East, a luxury 330-unit cooperative building in Greenwich Village.
-As an committee member he, along with another shareholder was responsible for a $3,6000,000 tax refund to the building as well as he was the driving force behind a lawsuit that will result in curtailment of the buildings master lease that will result in millions of dollars of additional income to the building.
+As a committee member, he and another shareholder were responsible for a $3,600,000 tax refund to the building.
+In addition, Richard was the driving force behind a lawsuit that lead to in the curtailment of the building's master lease that will result in millions of dollars of additional income to the building.
 He is a graduate of Syracuse University and he received a Diploma in Real Estate Analysis from New York University.

 The city's housing authority has $17 billion in unmet capital construction needs, something the de Blasio administration says it's committed to fixing.
 The latest proposal to build market rate housing on housing authority property has been done before.
 Local officials and residents are already expressing some skepticism.
 So how will...

 NY1 - Tuesday, September 15, 2015